convidev-tud/comode-dataset/data/TRI-EXT-EXT-C-U-N-2/meta.md

 TRI-EXT-EXT-C-U-Y-2 (Car Composition Example)

 **DESCRIPTION**
-Three-way extension vs. extension example with overlapping edits.
+Three-way extension vs. extension example with not overlapping edits.
-The brake is extended in two conflicting ways.
+There should be no inconsistencies.

 **ANNOTATIONS**
 None